thebigpotatoe/Node-Red-Yolo-Pets-And-People/README.md

 The initial idea behind this script was to improve presence detection of people and pets in the home in conjunction with existining technologies such as PIR, Doplar, etc. Using a variuety of image sources this script can proccess an image and provide a useful output of detected people or pets.
 This output could be used to switch lights and appliances on and off, set moods, change alarm status's the list goes on.
 Combining the power of the YOLO algorithim in python with the flexibility of node red into a basic subflow allows just this.

 ## Prerequisits
-While every effort was made not to use prerequisits in Node-Red, the same cannot be said for the python script.
-To start, the script will only run on python 3.6.3 and above, not python 2.7.
+While every effort was made not to have dependencies in Node-Red, the same cannot be said for the Python script.
+To start, the script will **only run on python 3.6.3 and above**, not python 2.7.
 All of its dependencies will need to be istalled and working before the script can operate.
 These dependancies are OpenCV as the pipeline to load, process, and store images, as well as argparse for passing infromation to the script.
-These can easily be installed into pythin using pip;
+These can easily be installed into python using pip;

-- pip install opencv-python
+- 'pip install opencv-python'
-- pip install argparse
+- 'pip install argparse'

 The OpenCV-python install requires no other installation of OpenCV be present on the host machine.
 This is the only downside, but if you have OpenCV installed already and working for Python the script should work out of the box.